It might not be the first thing on your shopping list, but this tender meat is worth a try!

-Pork tongue is full of essential health promoting nutrients and minerals.
+Beyond that, our pasture raised pork tongue is full of essential health promoting nutrients and minerals such as Iron, Selenium, and Vitamin B12.

-And with just little prep work, you are sure to have an interesting and taste meal!
+With just little prep work, you can spice up your boring meal routine with an interesting and tasty meal!

 Check out this recipe!